-We, the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), have reason to believe that you, Samuel Shapiro & Company, Inc., on five occasions, have violated the Export Administration Regulations (currently codified at 15 C.F.R.
-Parts 730-774 (2011)) (the "Regulations"),1 which are issued under the authority of the Export Administration Act of 1979, as amended (50 U.S.C. §§ 2401-2420 (2000)) (the "Act").2 We charge that you committed five violations of Section 760.5 of the Regulations, in that, on five occasions, you failed to report to the Department of Commerce ("Department") your receipt of a request to engage in a restrictive trade practice or boycott, as required by the Regulations.
-2 Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
-783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 12, 2011 (76 Fed.
-Reg.
-50661 (August 16, 2011)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701-1707 (2000)).
+We, the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), have reason to believe that you, TMX Shipping Company, Inc., on fifteen occasions, have violated the Export Administration Regulations (currently codified at 15 C.F.R.
+Parts 730-774 (2013))(the "Regulations"), which are issued under the authority of the Export Administration Act of 1979, as amended (50 U.S.C. §§ 2401-2420 (2000)) (the "Act").2

+We charge that you committed four violations of Section 760.2(d) of the Regulations, in that, on four occasions, with intent to comply with, further or support an unsanctioned foreign boycott, you furnished information about your or another person's business relationships with another person known or believed to be restricted from having any business relationship with or in a boycotting country.

+We also charge that you committed eleven violations of Section 760.5 of the Regulations, in that, on eleven occasions, you failed to report to the Department of Commerce ("Department") your receipt of a request to engage in a restrictive trade practice or boycott, as required by the Regulations.

-1 The transactions and violations alleged occurred during the period 2006 through 2008.
-The governing Regulations are found in the 2006 and 2007 and 2008 versions of the Code of Federal Regulations (15 C.F.R.
-Parts 730-774 (2006,2007 and 2008)).
-The prior years' Regulations are substantially the same as the 2011 version of the Regulations which govern the procedural aspects of this matter.
-We allege that:
+1The transactions and violations alleged occurred during the period 2006 through 2010.
+The governing Regulations are found in the 2006 through 2010 versions of the Code of Federal Regulations (15 C.F.R.
+Parts 730-774 (2006, 2007, 2008, 2009 and 2010)).
+The prior years' Regulations are substantially the same as the 2013 version of the Regulations which governs the procedural aspects of this matter.